sharp100/DynamicShaderPlugin/addObject.markdown

 local shader = require 'plugin.dynamic-shader'

------add shaderInfo table to object------ object.shaderInfo = {}  		    -- create the object.shaderInfo table
+-----add shaderInfo table to object------ object.shaderInfo = {  		    -- create the object.shaderInfo table
-object.shaderInfo.name = "object" 	    -- give the object a name or the shader will assign one object.shaderInfo.map1 = "art/object.png"   -- reference the image file
+	name = "object", 	    -- give the object a name or the shader will assign one map1 = "art/object.png",   -- reference the image file map2 = "art/object_n.png" -- refernece the normal map file
-object.shaderInfo.map2 = "art/object_n.png" -- refernece the normal map file
+}
 -----------------------------------
 shader.addObject( object )  -- add object to the Dynamic Shader

 shader.start()  -- turn on the Dynamic Shader